phcode-dev/theme-template/README.md

 ## step 3

-* Clone your GitHub Repo created from `step 2`.
-See [this link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to lean how to clone a repository from GitHub.
+* Clone your GitHub Repository created from `step 2`.
+See [this link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to learn how to clone a repository from GitHub.
 * Edit `package.json` file in template, make sure to update the following fields accordingly:

 | Field       | Description                                                            |